-GitHub offers a host of premium subscription plans that allow its users to access further features, customizations and include more collaborators to the repositories and such.
+GitHub offers a host of premium subscription plans that allow its users access to increased cloud storage and customizations.
 Here are the different GitHub plans –

-- GitHub Free – The GitHub Free plan allows for its users to be able to create an unlimited number of public as well as private repositories with the only limitation being the number of collaborators for the private repositories is limited to 3.
+- GitHub Free – The GitHub Free plan allows for its users to be able to create unlimited public as well as private repositories and share it with any number of collaborators.
 The GitHub Free plan also offers users 500MB of storage for their packages and 2,000 action minutes per month.

-- GitHub Team – The GitHub Team plan provides everything from GitHub Team along with team access controls, 2GB of GitHub Packages storage, 10,000 action minutes per month, GitHub security advisories – allows the creation of private security advisory to fix vulnerabilities.
+- GitHub Team – The GitHub Team plan is priced at $4 per user/month and provides everything GitHub Free offers along with team access controls, 2GB of GitHub Packages storage, 3,000 action minutes per month, GitHub security advisories – allows the creation of private security advisory to fix vulnerabilities.

-- GitHub Enterprise – The GitHub Enterprise plan is a customizable and made-to-order version of the GitHub Team plan along with 50GB of GitHub Packages storage, 50,000 action minutes per month and advanced auditing provisions among others.
+- GitHub Enterprise – The GitHub Enterprise plan priced at $21 per user/month and it is a customizable and made-to-order version of the GitHub Team plan along with 50GB of GitHub Packages storage, 50,000 action minutes per month and advanced auditing provisions among others.

 The Enterprise plan is GitHub’s biggest source of revenue –